Trying to keep track of everything that needs to get done can feel impossible, especially when juggling multiple projects.

 Data here is used for

-- Scheduling: Formulas entered in the here helps to calculate the duration of an operation.
+- Scheduling: Formulas entered here help to calculate the duration of an operation.

-- Costing: The formulas entered in the here allows you to calculate the costs of an operation.
+- Costing: The formulas here allow you to calculate an operation’s costs.

-- Capacity planning: Formulas for calculating capacity requirements and availability of capacity are stored in the here.
+- Capacity planning: Formulas for calculating capacity requirements and capacity availability are stored here.

 Work center scheduling